+~~

+Agronomist Bill Schillinger in a camelina field at WSU's Lind station.
+Photo Zach Mazur

+(+)

+$\bigcirc$

+>>

+Biofuel Production

 Biofuels tap the intellectual and technological power of American agriculture with an eye toward reducing our reliance on fossil fuels.
 WSU has dozens of researchers working on a range of biofuels in centers on both the Pullman and Tri-Cities campuses.

 Biofuel production relies on photosynthesis, converting water and carbon dioxide into oxygen and various forms of biomass with energy rich sugars, proteins, and fats.

-The sun

-Biomass

-Conversion

-Application

-transportation fuel

-Crops specifically grown for energy include sugar beet and oilseeds-"first-generation" biofuels because they're readily converted to fuel.
-They can also compete with food production.

-Oilseeds are crushed for biodiesel and refined further for specific uses such as jet fuel.

-Diesel-like

-Heat

-Electrical power
+They're also more

+potent, and less

+prone to using

+speculative,

+cropland.
-Anaerobic digestion ferments wet biomass into biogas, a mix of methane and carbon dioxide.

-High-quality transportation fuels

-Whether you get gas at a pump or heat your house from a wood pile, all the energy you use originated at the massive nuclear fusion reactor that is our sun.
-Energy alternatives are variations on this theme, channeling solar energy through various forms and technologies.

-straw, are more solid and less competitive with food.

-Third- and fourth-generation biofuels (algae and hydrocarbon-rich microbes) are more dedicated to energy production.
-They're also more speculative, potent, and less prone to using cropland.
+The sun &gt;&gt; Biomass " Conversion " Application Crops specifically grown for energy include sugar beet Oilseeds are crushed for biodiesel and Diesel-like transportation fuel and oilseeds- "first-generation" biofuels because they're readily refined further for specific uses such as jet fuel.
+Heat converted to fuel.
+They can also compete with food Anaerobic digestion ferments Electrical power production. $\langle \rangle$ wet biomass into biogas, a mix of methane and High-quality transportation fuels Whether you get gas at a pump or Second-generation biofuels target woody and grass carbon dioxide. - heat your house from a wood pile, all the energy you use originated at fibers, some of which are often waste products.
+Some, like manure Solid mass can be fermented like wet biomass.
+Or it can be treated ( 100 the massive nuclear fusion reactor that is our and food waste, are wet.
+Others, like wood and thermochemically- burned freely or burned with - - () sun.
+Energy alternatives are variations on this straw, are more solid and less competitive with controlled temperature and oxygen to produce theme, channeling solar energy through various food. 八 various ratios of gas, oil, and a carbon product d. forms and technologies.
+Third- and fourth-generation biofuels (algae and called biochar. hydrocarbon-rich microbes) are more dedicated to energy production.
+Third- and fourth-generation fuels attempt to go more directly to a ⋧ carbon dioxide produced was usable form of fuel.

-Solid mass can be fermented like wet biomass.
-Or it can be treated thermochemically burned freely or burned with controlled temperature and oxygen to produce various ratios of fuel.

-Third- and fourth-generation fuels attempt to go more directly to a usable form of fuel.
-Oilseeds like canola and camelina still need several steps to become a diesel-like fuel or jet fuel.
-Algae would also require extensive processing.
-Work is under way to develop microbes that exude hydrocarbons ready for use as "drop-in"
+and camelina still

+need several steps

+diesel-like fuel or jet

+fuel.
+Algae would

+processing.
+Work is

+develop microbes that exude

+hydrocarbons ready

+for use as "drop-in"

+to become a

+also require

+under way to

+extensive

+fuel.

+Oilseeds like canola

 The carbon dioxide produced was present in the atmosphere at the outset.
 With the exception of fossil fuels used in production and distribution, the fuels are largely carbon neutral.

+Learn more about other areas of clean

+technology research at cleantech.wsu.edu.